fafalone/WinDevLib/INTERFACES.md

+(This list was initially created to track parity with oleexp.tlb.
+It will no longer be updated and numerous others have been added since.)

 ## Raw list of interfaces contained in WinDevLib.
 This does not include any of the coclasses, APIs, etc, just interfaces.

 ### Interfaces are sorted alphabetically, with no grouping.